dyno-might/dyno-might.github.io/_posts/2020-06-12-in-defense-of-myers-briggs.md

 To interpret these numbers, note that 74/69 is what you get when the axis is *exactly the same thing with exactly the same name*.
 These correlations are strong.

 But don't blame all the journalists for not knowing about this.
 After all this groundbreaking research is hot off the presses having only been published in [1989](https://doi.org/10.1111/j.1467-6494.1989.tb00759.x).

-[Other research](https://doi.org/10.1016/0191-8869(96)00033-5) supports the same basic conclusion.
+Other research supports the [same basic conclusion](https://doi.org/10.1016/0191-8869(96)00033-5).

 What does this mean?
 If you believe the MBTI is meaningless, fine.
 But you must also therefore believe the Big Five is meaningless!